Pacheco Reservoir: Pacheco Reservoir Expansion Project

-At a January 14, 2022 meeting, Valley Water staff provided context and answered questions regarding the DEIR.
+At a January 14, 2022 meeting, Valley Water staff provided context and answered questions regarding the draft report.
 During the meeting a member of the public asked when Valley Water would begin the National Environmental Policy Act (NEPA) process.
 At that time, Valley Water staff stated that it is working with the United States Bureau of Reclamation, which would be the lead federal agency for the NEPA process.
 As of May 31, 2022, a Notice of Intent to begin the NEPA process had not been published.
-Additionally, the United States Environmental Protection Agency (EPA) commented on the DEIR that in an effort to avoid redundancy, improve efficiency, and interagency cooperation Valley Water should synchronize the NEPA and CEQA processes.
+Additionally, the United States Environmental Protection Agency (EPA) commented that in an effort to avoid redundancy, improve efficiency, and interagency cooperation Valley Water should synchronize the NEPA and CEQA processes.
 In March 2022, Valley Water asked EPA to be the NEPA lead agency for the dam.